Clomid vs Letrozole for Fertility

 Clomiphene can lead to a thinner endometrial lining and a higher likelihood of multiple pregnancies in some patients.

-These differences are thought to stem from the distinct mechanisms of action for each medication and the length of time they remain active in the body.
+These differences are thought to stem from the distinct mechanisms of action of each medication and the duration of their activity in the body.

 Endometrial Thinning

-Some women develop a thin uterine lining (endometrium) during Clomid treatment cycles.
-A thin lining makes embryo implantation more difficult, reducing the chances of pregnancy.
+Some women develop a thin uterine lining (endometrium) when using clomid for ovulation induction.
+A thin lining reduces implantation rates and chances of pregnancy.

 Researchers believe this effect is due to Clomid’s prolonged action on estrogen receptors in the uterus.
 In a natural cycle, estrogen stimulates the endometrium to thicken.
 But because Clomid blocks estrogen receptors not only in the brain but also in the uterus, the endometrium may fail to develop correctly.